Canadian International Merchandise Trade (Balance of Payments Basis)

 Automated checks are performed to ensure the proper application of balance of payment adjustments to commodity groups and principal trading partners.

-Time series are reviewed for outliers.
+Time series are reviewed for possible errors.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

-The Canadian International Merchandise Trade Statistical Program (CIMTSP) of Statistics Canada is similar to most other countries in its use of administrative data derived from Customs sources to produce merchandise trade data and its use of the 'passive suppression' approach for confidentiality.
+The Canadian International Merchandise Trade Program (CIMTP) of Statistics Canada is similar to most other countries in its use of administrative data derived from Customs sources to produce merchandise trade data and its use of the 'passive suppression' approach for confidentiality.
 Passive suppression is based on the principle that confidential data will not knowingly be released.
 It requires that appropriate measures be taken only at the request of importers or exporters who feel that their interests would be harmed by the dissemination of data.
-The onus of notifying CIMTSP of suspected instances of the release of confidential data rests with the affected companies.
+The onus of notifying CIMTP of suspected instances of the release of confidential data rests with the affected companies.

 Revisions and seasonal adjustment